SSaquif/knex-postgres-express-tutorial/readme.md

 1. presently works from db dir (used during migration)
 2. have not tested root dir, which I expect is what will be used when running via express
-   1. TODO: Update with result
+   1. TODO: YES the else is needed

 ```js
 if (process.cwd().includes("/db")) {